A brief on Icelandic society

 Compared to many nations, Iceland has progressed very far, very fast.
 What makes this transition unique is that the leap forward was inclusive.
 Iceland ranks high on life satisfaction, gender equality, a clean environment, and incredible nature.
 It has a Scandinavian-style modern welfare system, free education, and a low crime rate making it an excellent place to live.

-The Multicultural and Information Centre has a lot of information on its website, which is useful for new residents.
+Theand websites have a lot of information that is useful for new residents.

 The tie that binds.